Oregon Mortuary and Cemetery Board : Exams : State of Oregon 2026

 Contact us

+Minimum Qualifications: Must be at least 18 years old.
 Must pass the State of Oregon Funeral Service Practitioner Exam.
 Must possess an Associates degree (or higher) in any field OR must provide proof of at least four years of previous FSP licensure in any state.
-Degree must be issued by an accredited school.

 If you want to be a funeral director, you only need an associates degree to be eligible to take it, if you want to be an embalmer, youll need to go through mortuary college, pass the sciences (not the arts) national board, then have a 2 year, full time, apprenticeship and embalm 100 cases to be eligible to then take